ka9q/ka9q-radio/docs/ka9q-radio.md

 Configuring *ka9q-radio*
 ========================

-v0.1 (in progress), May 2022
+v0.2 (in progress), August 2023
 Phil Karn, KA9Q
 ---------------

-A Linux system can run any number of instances of *radiod* (the ka9q-radio radio daemon) subject to resource limits (CPU and Ethernet capacity).
+A Linux system can run any number of instances of *radiod* (the ka9q-radio radio daemon) subject to resource limits (USB, CPU and Ethernet capacity).

 Each *radiod* instance has a configuration file, e.g., */etc/radio/radiod@2m.conf*, where "2m" is the instance name.
-Each *radiod* instance reads a raw A/D sample stream from a front end module, e.g., *airspyd*.
-More than one *radiod* instance can read from the same front end, but it is most efficient to have just one instance per front end handling all the channels.
+Each *radiod* instance reads a raw A/D sample stream from a radio front end, e.g., the Airspy R2 or RX888 MKii.

 *radiod* has (too?) many settable parameters but most have reasonable defaults and should not need to be changed.
 Only a few must be configured for your situation.

-Here is an excerpt from *radiod@2m.conf* on my system:
+Here is an edited excerpt from *radiod@2m.conf* on my system:

 >[global]
->input = 2m-vertical.local
+>hardware = airspy
 >status = 2m.local

+>[airspy]
+>device = airspy
+>description = "2m vertical"

 >[2m FM]
 >mode = pm
 >data = 2m-pcm.local
 >freq = "145m800 144m490 145m200 145m825 145m990 144m310 144m325 144m340 144m355"

-There must be exactly one [global] section in a config file, and it applies to the entire *radiod* instance.
-This [2m FM] section configures nine frequency channels sharing the same mode and output multicast group.
+There must be exactly one [global] section, and it applies to the entire *radiod* instance.
+Now that the front end handlers are linked directly into *radiod*, the device is also configured in this file.

+Five SDR front ends are currently supported:

+airspy - Airspy R2
+airspyhf - Airspy HF+
+funcube - AMSAT UK Funcube Pro+ dongle
+rx888 - RX888 Mkii (direct conversion only)
+rtlsdr - Generic RTL-SDR dongle (VHF/UHF only)

+The hardware= line in the [global] section specifies the section to configure the front end.
+In this example the name of this section happens to match the hardware type, but it need not.

+The remaining section (ie., [2m FM]) defines the individual receiver channels to be created.
+There can be any number of these sections.

+This [2m FM] section
+configures nine frequency channels sharing the same mode and output multicast group.
 (The nine channels are still distinguished by RTP SSRCs so they can be individually distinguished by multicast